Voxelum/xmcl-page/README.md

 The documents are majorly written in markdown.
 The files should be placed under `docs/` folder.

 We use vitepress as docs generator.
 You can refer the vitepress document for writing.

+To localize the document, add new locale folder under `/docs` folder.